pau-prieto/blog/README.md

 4. **Design Consistency**:
     - Keeping the design consistent across all the blade views was time consuming and challenging.
 It required balancing different needs of each user while ensuring everything looked cohesive.
 5. **Cross-Functionality Bugs**:
     - Adapting features from the admin panel to the author panel led to some unexpected bugs.
 Sorting these out was a bit stressful, but it improved my debugging skills.
-Most of the time it was just due to fogetting to update a route somethwhere from admin to author.
+Most of the time it was just due to fogetting to update a route somewhere from admin to author.

 <p align="center"><a href="https://laravel.com" target="_blank"><img src="https://raw.githubusercontent.com/laravel/art/master/logo-lockup/5%20SVG/2%20CMYK/1%20Full%20Color/laravel-logolockup-cmyk-red.svg" width="400" alt="Laravel Logo"></a></p>